src-d/reading-club/organization-workflow.md

 The general workflow to organize a reading club session is as follows:

+## For special sessions

+Add an event to the relevant Google Calendar as soon as the date is decided.

 ## 2 weeks before

 - Create the next paper candidates issue.